Recurrent Pregnancy Loss

 Major advancements in reproductive medicine have helped identify the causes of recurrent pregnancy loss.
 In the past, a woman might never know why she lost two or more pregnancies in a row.
 But today, an accurate diagnosis is possible in about 60 percent of cases.
 The most commonly identified causes include uterine problems, hormonal disorders and genetic abnormalities.

-At Yale Medicine, our Recurrent Pregnancy Loss Program is the only such dedicated program in the state.
-We bring together experts from an array of fields to evaluate and treat women in a comprehensive, compassionate manner.
+Yale Medicine’s Recurrent Pregnancy Loss Program is the only such dedicated program in the state.
+It brings together experts from an array of fields to evaluate and treat women in a comprehensive, compassionate manner.

 What is recurrent pregnancy loss?